 \textit{\textbf{Stated preferences.}} How well do participants' perceptions predict subjective preferences, relative to predictions made based on objective score?
-We fit competing fractional response models regressing self-reported preferences on score and social perception, respectively, and then compared model fit using the Akaike information criterion (AIC) \citep{akaike1974new} and Nakagawa's R\textsuperscript{2} \citep{nakagawa2013general}.
-We fit an additional baseline model using algorithm identities (i.e., which two agents participants were choosing between) as a predictor.
+We fit competing fractional response models to assess the influence of score and social perception, respectively, on self-reported preferences.
+We then compared model fit using the Akaike information criterion (AIC)~\cite{akaike1974new} and Nakagawa's R\textsuperscript{2}~\cite{nakagawa2013general}.
+We fit an additional baseline model using algorithm identities (i.e., which two agents participants were comparing) as a predictor.

-The model leveraging algorithm identities and the model leveraging participant scores both accounted for a large amount of variance in subjective preferences.
-Participants exhibited a clear pattern of preferences across the four agents (Figure \ref{fig:app/study_1_preference_matrix}).
-In pairwise comparison, participants favored the $\theta = 45\degree$ agents over both $\theta = 0\degree$ agents, and preferred the $\theta = 0\degree$, $\epsilon = 0.5$ agent over the $\theta = 0\degree$, $\epsilon = 0$ agent.
-The score model indicated that the higher a participant scored with co-player A relative to co-player B, the more they reported preferring co-player A, with odds ratio $\mathrm{OR} = 1.12$, 95\% CI $[1.11, 1.13]$, $p < 0.001$.
+The model leveraging algorithm identities and the model leveraging participant scores both accounted for a large amount of variance in subjective preferences (Table~\ref{tab:study_1_predictions}, top and middle rows).
+Participants exhibited a clear pattern of preferences across the four agents (Figure~\ref{fig:app/study_1_preference_matrix}).
+In pairwise comparison, participants favored the $\theta = 45\degree$ agents over both $\theta = 0\degree$ agents, and the $\theta = 0\degree$, $\epsilon = 0.5$ agent over the $\theta = 0\degree$, $\epsilon = 0$ agent.
+The score model indicated that the higher a participant scored with co-player A relative to co-player B, the more they reported preferring co-player A, with an odds ratio $\mathrm{OR} = 1.12$, 95\% CI $[1.11, 1.13]$, $p < 0.001$.

-Nonetheless, knowing participants' judgments generates substantially better predictions of their preferences than the alternatives (Table \ref{tab:study_1_predictions}, bottom row).
-Both perceived warmth and perceived competence contribute to this predictiveness (Figure \ref{fig:study_1_preferences}a).
-The warmer a participant judged co-player A relative to co-player B, the more they reported preferring co-player A, $\mathrm{OR} = 2.23$, 95\% CI $[2.08, 2.41]$, $p < 0.001$ (Figure \ref{fig:study_1_preferences}b).
-Unexpectedly, the more competent co-player A appeared relative to co-player B, the \textit{less} participants tended to favor co-player A, $\mathrm{OR} = 0.78$, 95\% CI $[0.73, 0.83]$, $p < 0.001$.
-As a further demonstration of the predictive power of participants' social perceptions, the effect of warmth and competence remains significant when entered in a regression alongside score (Figure \ref{fig:app/study_1_odds_ratios}).
-Social perception thus improves model fit above and beyond that provided by score alone.
+Nevertheless, knowing participants' judgments generates substantially better predictions of their preferences than the alternatives (\textbf{H1}; Table~\ref{tab:study_1_predictions}, bottom row).
+Both perceived warmth and perceived competence contribute to this predictiveness (Figure~\ref{fig:study_1_preferences/a}).
+The warmer a participant judged co-player A relative to co-player B, the more they reported preferring co-player A, $\mathrm{OR} = 2.23$, 95\% CI $[2.08, 2.40]$, $p < 0.001$ (Figure~\ref{fig:study_1_preferences/b}).
+Unexpectedly, the more competent co-player A appeared relative to co-player B, the \textit{less} participants tended to favor co-player A, $\mathrm{OR} = 0.78$, 95\% CI $[0.73, 0.84]$, $p < 0.001$.